SpindlySpider/UoP-AI-CW/nn/design_process.md

 run into the problem that it always predicts the same thingg, it is probbaly because it has learnt it as the safest option, So I will try to reduce the number of hidden layers and see if that fixes it

 reduced number of hidden layers to 1 64, increase period so that there is variation there

+---
+update it is fixed.
+also increased the number of variations which teh NN is trained on meaning different starting joints will predict different walk cycles :)

+## another issue
+when feeding forward, the output size is batch size x outputs